Domestic reverse charge VAT for construction: what UK tradespeople need to know

 As a subcontractor (supplier)

-When you invoice a VAT-registered contractor for construction work:
+When you invoice a VAT-registered contractor for construction services, follow these steps:

-- Show the net amount on your invoice
+- Present the net amount on your invoice.

-- Add a note stating: "Customer to account for VAT under the domestic reverse charge"
+- Include a note on the invoice stating: "Customer to account for VAT under the domestic reverse charge."

-- Use tax code T21 (or your software equivalent) when recording the sale
+- Use tax code T21 (or the equivalent in your software) when recording the sale.

-On your VAT return, this sale goes in Box 6 (total value of sales) but not in Box 1 (VAT due).
-You still reclaim input VAT on your purchases as normal.
+On your VAT return, this sale should be included in Box 6 (the total value of sales) but should not appear in Box 1 (VAT due on sales).
+You can still reclaim input VAT on your purchases in the usual manner.

 As a contractor (customer)

-- Account for the VAT on your VAT return (both output tax in Box 1 and input tax in Box 4)
+- Account for the VAT on your VAT return by including it as both output tax in Box 1 and input tax in Box 4.

-- The net effect on your VAT return is zero (you charge yourself VAT and immediately reclaim it)
+- The net effect on your VAT return should be zero, as you charge yourself VAT and immediately reclaim it.

-- You pay the subcontractor only the net amount
+- Pay the subcontractor only the net amount specified on the invoice.

 End users and intermediary suppliers

-If you are the "end user" (the person or business the construction work is ultimately for), the reverse charge does not apply.
-You receive a normal VAT invoice and pay VAT as usual.
-You must tell your subcontractors that you are an end user so they know to charge VAT normally.
+If you are designated as the "end user," meaning the person or business for whom the construction work is ultimately carried out, the reverse charge does not apply.
+You receive a standard VAT invoice and pay VAT as you normally would.
+It is important to inform your subcontractors that you are an end user so they know to charge VAT in the usual manner.

-A main contractor working for a homeowner is an end user.
-A developer building homes for sale is an end user.
-A subcontractor working for a main contractor is not an end user.
+A main contractor working directly for a homeowner is considered an end user.
+Similarly, a developer constructing homes for sale qualifies as an end user.
+However, a subcontractor working for a main contractor does not meet the criteria of an end user.

 Impact on cashflow

-If you previously relied on collected VAT to cover expenses, you need to adjust your cashflow management.
-Use the cash flow calculator to model the impact.
-You may need to invoice more frequently, reduce payment terms, or build a larger working capital buffer.
+If you relied on collected VAT to cover various expenses, it's essential to reassess your cashflow management strategies.
+Consider using the cash flow calculator to visualise the impact and explore options such as invoicing more frequently, revising payment terms, or increasing your working capital buffer to mitigate potential cashflow gaps.

 Common mistakes to avoid

-- Charging VAT when you should not.
-If the reverse charge applies and you charge VAT, the contractor cannot reclaim it through the reverse charge mechanism.
-You will need to issue a credit note and reissue the invoice.
+- Charging VAT when it's not applicable.
+If the reverse charge applies and you mistakenly add VAT, the contractor cannot reclaim it through the reverse charge mechanism.
+You'll need to issue a credit note and reissue the invoice without VAT.

-- Not checking your customer's VAT status.
-Verify their VAT number before deciding whether to apply the reverse charge.
+- Failing to verify your customer's VAT status.
+Always confirm the VAT registration number of your customers before deciding whether the reverse charge applies.

-- Forgetting the invoice notation.
-Your invoice must state that the reverse charge applies.
-Without this, your customer may not know to account for the VAT.
+- Omitting the required invoice notation.
+Your invoice must clearly state that the reverse charge is applicable.
+Without this notation, your customer may be unaware that they need to account for the VAT.

 Record keeping for MTD

-With Making Tax Digital now in force, your accounting software needs to handle the reverse charge correctly.
-Most cloud accounting packages updated their systems in 2021, but check that your software produces the right figures on your VAT return.
-InvoiceAdept marks reverse charge invoices automatically when you select the option.
+With Making Tax Digital now enforced, ensuring your accounting software handles the reverse charge appropriately is vital.
+Most cloud accounting packages have updated their systems in response to these changes, but it's wise to confirm that your software generates accurate figures on your VAT return.
+For example, software like InvoiceAdept automatically marks reverse charge invoices when you select the appropriate option, simplifying the process.

 FAQs